bowmanjd/olf22python/slides/presentation.md

 Notes:

 - More than likely, the editor of your choice has good Python support; you may need to install a plugin/extension
+- If in doubt, use what you already are familiar with, or just use VSCode

 ---